 This website provides information on the Government’s inland border facilities which are providing customs and transit checks required from 1 January 2021.

 Inland border facilities are Government (UK and devolved) sites where customs and document checks can take place away from port locations.
 A number of inland border facilities were made operational from 1 January 2021 and additional sites are currently being explored as required.

 The Welsh Government, Her Majesty’s Revenue and Customs (HMRC), the Department for Transport (DfT) and the Department for Environment, Food and Rural Affairs (Defra) are engaging with all relevant stakeholders to explain the need for inland border facilities at these locations.

-The facilities will act as a Government office of departure (for outbound journeys) and a Government office of destination (for inbound journeys), where hauliers can start and end journeys when moving goods in and out of the UK, under the Common Transit Convention (CTC – also referred to as Transit).
+The facilities will act as a Government office of departure (for outbound journeys) and/or a Government office of destination (for inbound journeys), where hauliers can start and end journeys when moving goods in and out of the UK, under the Common Transit Convention (CTC – also referred to as Transit).
 They can also be used for Admission Temporaire or Temporary Admission (ATA) Carnets, Transport International Routiers (TIR) Carnets and Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) checks.

-Details about where inland border facilities are located and how each site operates are available to view via the menu on the left side of this website.
+Details about where inland border facilities are located and how each site is proposed to operate are available to view via the menu on the left side of this website.
 Please visit the relevant page, which provides an opportunity for interested individuals and organisations to view information about each site, including updates regarding operations and construction.

-If you have received a letter inviting you to comment on the Government’s proposals for an Inland Border Facility, please visit the relevant page on the left side of this website to view information and submit comments.
+If you have received a letter inviting you to comment on the Government’s (UK or devolved) proposals for an inland border facility, please visit the relevant page on the left side of this website to view information and submit comments.

 Information for hauliers regarding attendance at an inland border facility is available to view here

 Additional customs and transit checks are required from 1 January.
-Where there is no space at ports for new border infrastructure, the Government has sought approval to build new inland border facilities where these checks and other activities will take place.
+Where there is no space at ports for new border infrastructure, the UK and devolved Governments have sought approval to build new inland border facilities where these checks and other activities will take place.